-This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-Revised November 2018, minor revision December 2018.
-Further revised July 2019 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-(Next Revision date July 2020).
-This policy reflects Keeping Children Safe in Education: Statutory guidance for schools and colleges.
-September 2019
+This policy template was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date - September 2025).

+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2024.

+It is endorsed by the Local Authority.

-An Daras Trust Windmill Hill Academy
+An Daras Trust

+Windmill Hill Academy